 Sorry, there are no matching results

 "How do I avoid IR35" is a popular question contractors often ask.
-Particularly with the implementation of the rules for off-payroll working in the private sector due to come into force from 6th April 2021.
-This year there has been a scramble to find ways in which limited company contractors can arrange their affairs so that they appear to be working outside IR35.
+Particularly with the implementation of the rules for off-payroll working in the private sector which came into force on 6th April 2021.
+For the past year there has been a scramble to find ways in which limited company contractors can arrange their affairs so that they appear to be working outside IR35.

 However the upfront answer to the original question is, you can’t avoid IR35.
 It’s the details and circumstances of your assignment and the way in which you work that will determine whether or not you are ‘inside IR35’ or ‘outside IR35’.